MENTAL HEALTH GUIDE

 If a child feels that their parents are upset about their lab values or health behaviors, they may not be honest about what is difficult for them in managing their illness.
 Find ways to collaborate and tackle the demands of the illness together.

 Participating in medical-related activities often causes stress for both children and parents, which may lead to a desire to skip appointments or miss dosages of medication.
-It is important to model to your child how to prioritize their health by regularly attending doctor appointments, taking medication as prescribed by doctors, and completing necessary treatments.
+It is important to model to your child how to prioritize their health by regularly attending doctor appointments, taking medication as prescribed and doing all necessary treatments.

 Take care of yourself

-To be there and care for your child, you also need to take care of yourself.
-Eating a healthy diet, maintaining a consistent sleep schedule, engaging in regular exercise, and seeking support and help from friends and family members are some ways parents can engage in self-care.
-Engaging in self-care helps you parent more effectively by improving your physical and emotional well-being as well as showing your child how to use healthy and effective coping strategies.
+To be there for your child, you also need to take care of yourself.
+Eat nutritious foods, maintain a consistent sleep schedule, engage in regular exercise and seek support from friends and family members.
+Self-care helps you parent more effectively by improving your physical and emotional well-being, as well as showing your child how to use healthy and effective coping strategies.

 Set up additional support

-Letting the school know what is happening may help provide additional support for your child and your parent.
-If there are medical cares that need to happen during the school day, the school nurse may be able to help with administering medication to make sure your child has a quiet space to go to when they need to administer care.
+Letting your child’s school know what is happening may help provide additional support for both your child and you.
+If there is medical care that needs to happen during the school day, the school nurse may be able to help with giving medication.
 Schools may also be able to provide additional support to your child through doctor’s notes and 504 plans.

-Living with a chronic illness can be overwhelming and feel like a full-time job.
-Coping with a chronic condition also can bring about feelings of sadness, fear, worry, and anger.
-Individuals with a chronic illness are at a higher risk for experiencing symptoms of depression and anxiety.
-However, these symptoms are treatable.
-There are many strategies to improve your emotional and physical well-being so you can better cope with your chronic condition.
+Living with a chronic illness can feel like a full-time job.
+Coping with a chronic condition also can bring about feelings of sadness, fear, worry and anger.
+People with a chronic illness are at a higher risk of depression and anxiety.
+But remember: These symptoms are treatable.
+There are many ways to improve your emotional and physical well-being so you can better cope with your chronic condition.

 Knowledge is power

-The more you know about your condition, you will be better prepared and equipped to understand what’s happening and why.
+The more you know about your condition, the more you will understand what’s happening and why.

 At first, you may feel like your illness is controlling you.
-However, the more you learn about your diagnosis and how to manage it, you will feel more normal and in control.
+However, when you learn more about your diagnosis and how to manage it, you will feel more in control.

-Ask medical team and parents questions about your diagnosis, medications, and treatments.
-If you want to explore information online, ask your doctor for trustworthy and reliable websites, online resources, and even social media accounts you can follow.
+Ask your medical team and parents questions about your diagnosis, medications and treatments.
+If you want to explore information online, ask your doctor for trustworthy and reliable websites, online resources or even social media accounts you can follow.

-Having support from family and/or friends can be very helpful when coping with a chronic illness.
-Support from others helps reduce feelings of loneliness, sadness, worry, fear, pain, and stress, as well as improve overall well-being and ability to engage in daily life activities.
+Having support from family and friends can be very helpful when coping with a chronic illness.
+Support from others helps reduce feelings of loneliness, sadness, worry, fear, pain and stress, as well as improves overall well-being and ability to engage in daily life.

 Spending time with friends is another way to feel more “normal” when managing a chronic illness.
-If seeing people in person isn’t possible (e.g., in the hospital, disease flare up), children and teens will FaceTime or Zoom with their friends and family members.
+If seeing people in person isn’t possible, ask if you can video call with friends and family members.

 Ask for help when you need it

 Coping with a chronic illness takes a lot of energy every day.
 There will be some days that are better than others.
-Having “off” or “not so good” days are a normal part of life, but when you are managing a chronic illness, these days may seem especially challenging.
+Having “off” days is a normal part of life, but when you are managing a chronic illness, these days may seem especially hard.
 Our feelings and emotions tell us what we need, including when we need additional support and help.
-On the “not so good” days it can be helpful to let others, such as family and friends, know when you are having an “off” day and how they can best support you.
+On the tough days, it can be helpful to let others know, and to share with them how they can best support you.

-Support can look different for each person and can vary depending on the situation.
-Some people need others to be a supportive listener, provide distraction, help solve problems, give physical support (e.g., hugs, company), offer encouragement, or a combination of these things.
+Support can look different for each person and situation.
+People might need others to be a supportive listener, to provide distraction, to help solve problems, to give physical support, to offer encouragement or a combination of these things.

-“Burn out” can happen when managing a chronic illness and it can be helpful to let your family and friends know when you are having “burn out” and how they can help.
-For example, you might want more reminders to take your medication or having someone to doing something fun and enjoyable with you (e.g., playing a game) after completing your medical related cares (e.g., medication, treatments).
+Managing a chronic illness can leave people feeling burnt out sometimes.
+It can be helpful to let your family and friends know when you are feeling that way and how they can help.
+For example, you might want more reminders to take your medication or having someone to doing something fun and enjoyable with you after completing medical care.

 Create a list of coping strategies

-Unpleasant feelings (e.g., stress, worry, overwhelmed, sadness, anger) can make it harder for you to care for your chronic condition.
-Finding strategies and ways to decrease these unpleasant feelings can make your chronic illness feel more manageable and tolerable.
+Unpleasant feelings can make it harder for you to care for your chronic condition.
+Finding ways to improve these feelings can make your chronic illness feel more manageable.

-Ideas of healthy and effective ways to cope with unpleasant thoughts and feelings include going for a walk, listening to music, reading a book, watching a movie, playing a game, doing arts and crafts, spending time with friends and family, thinking of your favorite place (or memory).
-For additional ideas of coping strategies, see Mental Health Video Library.
+Ideas of healthy ways to cope with unpleasant thoughts and feelings include going for a walk, listening to music, reading a book, watching a movie, playing a game, doing arts and crafts, spending time with friends and family or thinking of your favorite place (or memory).
+For more coping strategy ideas, see our Mental Health Video Library.

 Talk with others who have a chronic illness

 Sometimes people feel isolated and alone when battling a chronic illness.
-It can be helpful to talk with others who are also coping with a chronic condition.
-This could be through support groups or being connected through a mutual acquaintance.
+It can be helpful to talk with others who are also coping with a similar situation.
+This could be through support groups or being connected to someone through a friend.

-If you are interested in a support group, your medical doctor may have some recommendations or know of a support group for you to join.
-Ideally, it would be most helpful if you are able to talk with others who have a similar type of chronic condition as you do.
+If you are interested in a support group, your doctor may have some recommendations or know of a group for you to join.
+It would be most helpful if you are able to talk with others who have a similar type of chronic condition as you do.

 Create a daily routine